luvremak/KPIlabs2025/README.md

-# KPIlabs2025
+Some of the tasks are implemented as part of my main coursework project.
-Some of the tasks are implemented into my coursework (see raijin repository) I just copy and pasted them here to keep everything clean and organized.
+To keep everything clean and modular, I've copied them here into a dedicated space for organization purposes.